‘We desperately need help’: A DC day care owner’s urgent plea after shooting wounded 2-year-old girl

 Tate arrived at the center shortly after the shooting and said what happened has left her “heart definitely heavy.”

-“If you know the parents choose to remove their kids from the center… at this point, I just don’t know how we’re going to be able to sustain any longer,” Barnes said.
+“If, you know, the parents choose to remove their kids from the center… at this point, I just don’t know how we’re going to be able to sustain any longer,” Barnes said.

-Work was set to begin building a playground at the day care center for outdoor time, so the children and staff didn’t need to depend on walks to a nearby tot lot.
+Work was also set to begin building a playground at the day care center for outdoor time, so the children and staff didn’t need to depend on walks to a nearby tot lot.

 “Just to try to make the children feel safe,” Barnes said.